realworldocaml/book/book/gadts/README.md

 - : 'a Typesafe_lang.t -> 'a Typesafe_lang.t -> bool Typesafe_lang.t = <fun>
 ```

-It looks like it's polymorphic over the type of expressions, but
+It looks like it's polymorphic over the type of expressions, but the
-actually it only works on integers.
-And, as a result, we can trigger a
+evaluator only supports checking equality on integers.
+As a result,
-dynamic failure that we didn't expect.
+we can still construct an ill-typed expression, phantom-types
+notwithstanding.

 ```ocaml env=main
 # let expr = Typesafe_lang.(eq (bool true) (bool false))